Updated: Jan 1

-The Positivity Cult wants everyone to be winners all the time.
+The Positivity Cult wants everyone to feel like winners all the time.
 They give out participation trophies.
 They want people to feel proud and “fierce” about themselves, no matter how much they have failed, or how awful they have been.
-America is obsessed with redemption to the point of insulting victims of crime, kicking them to the curb, while they praise the “reformed” criminal.
+America is obsessed with redemption to the point of kicking victims to the curb, while they praise the “reformed” criminal.

 A sportsman doesn’t focus on winners and losers.
 They focus on how a person played the game, and how they prepared for it.
 They honor the devotion and strife of the contestants.
 They honor the focus and zeal of the contestants.
 They honor the adherence to the rules and fairness of the contestants.
 They trust the invisible hand of the system and people who sustain it, more than the winners and losers who occupy a short point of time and will be gone tomorrow.